nghin/vacsf.org.dev/_posts/meditations/2016-02-28-Suffer-with-Christ.md

 <p class="blockquote"><sup>16</sup>The Spirit himself bears witness to our spirit that we are God's children. <sup>17</sup>And if children, then heirs (namely, heirs of God and also fellow heirs with Christ) - if indeed we suffer, <strong><u>[are dead and buried]</u></strong> with him so we may also be glorified with him (Romans 8:16-17).</p>

-The point being made is wherever the deeds of being dead and buried is expressed, suffering might very well be included as part of it, too, and they all belong to Christ alone, not to be shared with any fallen flesh and blood.
+The point being made is wherever the deeds of being dead and buried is expressed, suffering might very well be included as part of it, too, and they all belong to Christ alone, not to be shared with any fallen flesh and blood because "to Him be the glory forever and ever (Romans 11:36)".
 Nevertheless they were shared with us, as an imparted gift as if we had actually undergone the physical suffering, as we place our trust in Christ.

 ## In Conclusion